-Status: The call for applications is now closed and initial screening is underway.
-The deadline was October 1, 2018.
+Status: The call for applications closed Oct.
+1, 2018.
+Initial screening is underway.

 Ministry responsible: Energy

-The Petrochemicals Diversification Program will provide up to $500 million in royalty credits to encourage companies to build manufacturing facilities that turn feedstocks into more valuable products, such as plastics, fabrics and fertilizers.
+The Petrochemicals Diversification Program will provide up to $1.1 billion in royalty credits to encourage companies to build manufacturing facilities that turn feedstocks into more valuable products, such as plastics, fabrics and fertilizers.

 Petrochemical manufacturing is the largest manufacturing sector in Alberta – thanks to our large supply of natural gas and natural gas liquids.
 It directly employs more than 7,500 people and exports $8.2 billion worth of goods each year.

-Applications for the second round of the program will be accepted until October 1, 2018.
+Applications for the second round of the program closed on October 1, 2018.

 This program is one of the 3 pillars of the Energy Diversification Act.
-The other 2 are:
+The other two programs are:

 Round 2 will accept proposals for projects that involve the following value chains: